TommyC37/webinit/README.md

 # webinit

 Written for Ubuntu, this script creates the base files for a Node.js web app.
-Sepecifically, it:
+Specifically, it:

 1. Creates directories with boilerplate index.html, app.js, and css files.
 2. Initiates npm.